 Prices start at £4 a month (£40 a year) for five days of video history, moving to £8 a month (£80 a year) for 10-day video history and a whopping £24 a month (£240 a year) for 30-day video history.
 The entry-level plan is the best option for most people and is worth the extra money from Ring’s plan because you capture everything.
-With Nest Aware you get discounts for each additional camera, starting at £3 a month for five-day video history.
+With Nest Aware additional cameras cost less, and the next ones cost £3 a month for five-day video history.
 However, you can’t add an unlimited camera option into the mix, so Ring works out better value if you’ve got three or more cameras.

 The downside of continuous recording is the bandwidth consumed.
 According to Nest, a camera set to Low quality will typically use 50GB of data a month; on Medium it’s 150GB and on High it’s 300GB.
 In other words, you’ll definitely want a Nest Hello on a fast, unlimited connection.
 Ring, by comparison, uses bandwidth only when motion wakes up the camera or someone presses the button.

 As well as boosting recording options, Nest Aware makes customisation easier, too.
 It adds in Activity Zones, so you can choose which part of the image you want to use for motion detection, cutting down on false positives.
 Neatly, you can tell Nest to only notify you when a person is detected, so you don’t receive alerts when the neighbour’s cat walks across your drive, for example.

 Person detection works in-camera, but with a Nest Aware subscription, you also get facial recognition, which shares its database with other compatible Nest products such as the Nest Cam IQ Outdoor.
 This lets the Nest Hello notify if it’s spotted someone familiar.
 Facial detection is very powerful.
 At the start Nest will make some mistakes, but you can merge faces where Nest thinks it’s spotted different people, helping to train the system.
 A few months in and we find that Nest Hello is incredibly accurate in spotting people, whether they’re wearing a hat, sunglasses or have their hair in different styles.